aroccon/Panel_Methods_osx/README.md

 # Panel_Methods

-This repository contains a version compatible with the OS-X enviornmetn of the panel methods developed and presented by jte0419.
+This repository contains a version compatible with the OS-X environment of the panel methods developed and presented by jte0419.
 [Original repository ](https://github.com/jte0419/Panel_Methods)

-Both Matlab and Python versions has been ported and tested on OS-X.
+Both Matlab and Python versions have been ported and tested on OS-X.

 How to install Xfoil for MAC OS X: [Xfoil_for_mac](https://github.com/nolankucd/Xfoil-for-Mac)

 You can install Xfoil in any folder, then just copy the program "xfoil" from Xfoil-for-Mac/bin to the main folder of this repository.
-This is the deafult position from which is called from Matlab subroutine.
+This is the deafult position from which is called from Matlab subroutines.

-Fixed bugs (24/05/2023 Matlab versions)
+Fixed bugs (24/05/2023 Matlab version)
 -Wrong reading of the Cp_data results obtained from xfoil, only X-column is now provided (XFOIL.m)
--Wrong reading of the Global results (CL,CD,CM,etc.) obtained from xfoil, xfoil (XFOIL.m)
+-Wrong reading of the Global results (CL,CD,CM,etc.) obtained from xfoil (XFOIL.m)

+Remarks:
+SP_circle.m/py (Source panel method for a Cylinder) requires Matlab/Python only.
+*_Airfoil.m/py (Source/Vortex panel method for airfoils) require Matlab/Python and xfoil.

 # Original documentation